admb-project/admb/trunk/scripts/installers/dpkg/README.txt

 Quick Start
 ===========
-Describe the procedure for building and running the ADMB simple example.
+Procedure for building and running the ADMB simple example.

 1. Open **Terminal**, then type **admb** for Usage options.